-Next apply a mask with either Dead Sea Mud or Charcoal.
-While these ingredients are both known for their powerful detoxifying properties, it is best to choose a facial cleansing mask that further supports your skin type.
+Next apply a mask with Dead Sea Mud Mask.
+While these ingredients are known for their powerful detoxifying properties, it is best to choose a facial cleansing mask that further supports your skin type.
 Dead sea mud is great to support sensitive or dry skin while charcoal is best for oily and acne-prone skin types.
 Apply each mask in a generous layer and allow to fully dry for 15-20 minutes.
 Remove gently using water and a soft cloth.

 Although these best practices are perfect to recover from Halloween, they can be applied to your daily cleansing routine.
 When you begin your skin care regimen with proper cleansing techniques, you’re providing the perfect canvas for your serums, moisturizers and makeup – ensuring you have healthy, radiant skin regardless of the time of year.